-- This chart from AEC has been updated with more current gasoline pricing.
-Electric costs are likely to rise commensurate with gas but have not been changed here. - It is obvious that more attention must be paid to total operating costs, not just initial purchase price.
-Our industry needs to help educate the customer to consider more than just initial purchase price.
+- This chart is from the Alternative Energy Corporation (AEC) and has been updated with recent U.S. gasoline pricing. - Electric costs are typical. - It is obvious that more consideration must be paid to total operating costs, not just initial purchase price. - Our industry needs to help educate customers to consider more than just initial purchase price.